cometbft/cometbft/docs/architecture/adr-111-nil-mempool.md

 * `Size() int` returns 0
 * `SizeBytes() int64` returns 0

-Upon startup, the `nil` mempool reactor will advertise no channels to the peer-to-peer layer.
+Upon startup, the `nop` mempool reactor will advertise no channels to the peer-to-peer layer.

 ### Configuration